telerik/xaml-docs/knowledge-base/kb-chartview-display-multiple-donut-series.md

 ## Solution

-Adjust the series positions using their [RadiusFactor and InnerRadiusFactor]({%slug radchartview-series-doughnutseries%}#setting-the-doughnut-radius) properties.
+Adjust the positions of the series using their [RadiusFactor and InnerRadiusFactor]({%slug radchartview-series-doughnutseries%}#setting-the-doughnut-radius) properties.

 #### __[XAML]__
 {{region kb-chartview-display-multiple-donut-series-0}}